wjwenoch/query-answering/README.md

 from <http://swat.cse.lehigh.edu/onto/univ-bench/data>
 where { ?x rdf:type ub:Person . <http://www.University0.edu> ub:hasAlumnus ?x }
 ```
-### Major issues with Virtuoso: no automatic reasoning supported.
+### Major issues with Virtuoso: the automatic inference support did not get correct answers!
-To obtain correct answers for LUBM, manual modifications to the data and queries are [necessary](https://virtuoso.openlinksw.com/dataspace/doc/dav/wiki/Main/VOSArticleLUBMBenchmark).
+To obtain correct answers for LUBM, manual modifications to the data or queries are [necessary](https://virtuoso.openlinksw.com/dataspace/doc/dav/wiki/Main/VOSArticleLUBMBenchmark).
 In particular, the **Entailment** section.

-See the [file](./virtuosoFix.txt)
+We chose the materialization approach, in which first the data is materialized manually using the [file](./virtuosoFix.txt)

+Then the query text is obtained from the 'Query Text With Materialized Entailed Triples'